Rhizomatica/mercury/README.md

 - frequency_interpolation_rate: sampling frequency interpolation rate to match the sound card sampling rate.
 - carrier_frequency: the OFDM signal carrier frequency in TX and RX.
 - output_power_Watt: the output signal power at TX.
-- filter_window: the Finite Impulse Response (FIR) window at RX.
+- FIR_filter_window: the Finite Impulse Response (FIR) window at RX.
-- filter_transition_bandwidth: the FIR transition width at RX.
+- FIR_filter_transition_bandwidth: the FIR transition width at RX.
-- filter_cut_frequency the FIR cut frequency at RX.
+- FIR_filter_cut_frequency the FIR cut frequency at RX.

 The OFDM has the following main parameters (more fine-tuning parameters are in ofdm.cc/ofdm.h):